2 Data and its variations

 A postulated structure which approximately could have led to data.

 Such models help us think about the world in abstract concepts, and helps us reveal patterns, establish relationships and predict outcomes.
-But we should be remember that all models are tentative.
+But we should be remember, as we have seen in the last chapter, that all models are tentative.

 This is particular idea is very well captured by this quote by George Bos